manuati/api-automation-training-java/framework/README.md

 - **API Client Management**: It initializes and holds an instance of the `ApiClient`, ensuring that all service models use the same API client setup.
 - **Base URL Configuration**: It dynamically sets the base URL for API requests using the `BASEURL` from your `.env` file.
 This allows for flexibility across different environments (e.g., development, staging, production).
 - **Authentication**: The `authenticate` method simplifies the process of authenticating with the API.
 Once called, it stores the authentication token in the request headers, so subsequent API calls are authenticated.
 Note that as explained below in the [Authentication](#authentication) section, this is specific to this API, and must be adapted to your use case.
 - **HTTP Methods**: `ServiceBase` provides methods for common HTTP requests (GET, POST, PUT, PATCH, DELETE, HEAD, OPTIONS).
-These methods handle the request execution and timing, then format the response into a standardized `Response` object, making it easier to work with. <font color="red">SEGUN LA DOC, SERVICE BASE DEBERIA TENER TODOS LOS METODOS DE REST.
-QUEREMOS MODIFICAR ACA PARA ACLARAR QUE ALGUNOS METODOS DEBERIAN SER IMPLEMENTADOS POR LOS ESTUDIANTES?</font>
+These methods handle the request execution and timing, then format the response into a standardized `Response` object, making it easier to work with.
+- <font color="red">IMPLEMENTAR LOS QUE FALTAN</font>

 ### Extending `ServiceBase`